isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-brush-for-smooth-finish/index.md

 NB: Professional Chalk can be used in all-purpose chalk painting without any problems.

-The ferrule is stainless steel and lightweight - and thus it's [rust-resistant](https://pestpolicy.com/rustoleum-rust-reformer-review/).
-Pros: - Lightweight and affordable - Premium Natural Bristles and stunning round design - Sturdy wooden handle and ergonomic design - Heavy-Duty and reusable material - All-purpose chalk painting and angled tips - Multiple sizes and more comfortable to clean - Work best for round corners
+The ferrule is stainless steel and lightweight - and thus it's [rust-resistant](https://pestpolicy.com/rustoleum-rust-reformer-review/).Pros: - Lightweight and affordable - Premium Natural Bristles and stunning round design - Sturdy wooden handle and ergonomic design - Heavy-Duty and reusable material - All-purpose chalk painting and angled tips - Multiple sizes and more comfortable to clean - Work best for round corners

 Cons: - No adjustable handle small - Bristle length could be more - Has minimal flexibility